 Modules covered include the History of Whisky, Pre-production (a look at the raw materials and the malting process), Batch Distillation, Maturation, Grain Distillation and Blending.

-*Please note that in order in attain the SQA Certificate, candidates must take formal assessment.
-The EWA has partnered with Prometric to provide and oversee the assessment venues and administration.
+*Please note that in order to attain the SQA Certificate, candidates must take formal assessment.
+The EWA has engaged with Prometric to provide and oversee the assessment venues and administration.
 A separate assessment fee of €115 will be charged once candidates have confirmed that they wish to take this formal assessment at the end of the course.

 The assessment is in a multi-choice format and candidates have 1 hour to complete it.